 So, naturally, we heart social media more than the average bears.
 And I know plenty of you out there who do, too!
 So, for this holiday season, we decided to put together a little list of social media gift ideas to warm the hearts of your social media-loving family and friends … because those other so-called “social media gift guides” are shameful.
 For the record, nobody wants a #YOLO shirt or an Audible subscription.
 Actually, yes we do want an Audible subscription, but doesn’t everyone?

 It would be accurate to say I’m obsessed with Quarterly.
 What’s neat about Quarterly is that it’s quarterly, and you can choose who you want to put your box together.
 For example, if Patrick were to marry a man, it would be Tim Ferriss, author of the 4-Hour series, most recently the 4-Hour Chef (which is a MUST BUY).

 Tim Ferriss is my favorite Quarterly box even though it’s $100 bucks.
 I make sense of it by saying that it’s $33ish a month.
 There are lots of social media celebrities and YouTube stars who have been chosen to curate boxes too.
 My favorite boxes so far are from Jason Kottke, Wander, and Unclutterer.
 If you want to give somebody a really cool gift, this is a great subscription to start with.

 I can’t get over these stinking cute Instagram purses that keep popping up everywhere, so I had to add them to the list.
 This particular one is gone now, but there are others!

 Social Media Pillows

-Patrick bought me one of these back in 2009, and I wear it to every tweetup I go to.
+Patrick bought me one of these back in 2009, and I wear it to every Tweetup I attend.
 Way cooler than a nametag, right?
-These ones can be made in silver and gold, and variety of styles.
+These ones can be made in silver and gold, and a variety of styles.
 They’re handmade in New York by Survival of the Hippest.

 Good Social Media Books